RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 Note that all of the pods we have so far are part of the Kubernetes system itself, so they run in a namespace called `kube-system`.
 We'll run our test pods in the `default` namespace.
 The `-A` switch shows pods in all namespaces.

-These are the pods we have so far (you lab system will have different random/ip suffixes on some of the names):
+These are the pods we have so far (your lab system will have different random suffixes on some of the names):

 - cilium-5gp4t - the Cilium CNI plugin on our one and only node
 - cilium-operator-6d86df4fc8-g2z66 - the cilium controller providing control plane functions for cilium
 - coredns-6d4b75cb6d-fzsbw - the Kubernetes DNS server
 - coredns-6d4b75cb6d-wvnvv - a DNS replica to ensure DNS never goes down
-- etcd-ip-172-31-24-84 - the Kubernetes database used by the API server to store, well, everything
+- etcd-ip-172-31-24-84 - the Kubernetes database used by the API server to store... well, everything
 - kube-apiserver-ip-172-31-24-84 - the Kubernetes control plane API
 - kube-controller-manager-ip-172-31-24-84 - manager for the built in controllers (Deployments, DaemonSets, etc.)
 - kube-proxy-929xs - the Kubernetes service proxy, more on this guy in a bit